Roy Sproson: Playing career

 Roy Sproson was born above a greengrocer's shop at 3 Slater Street, Burslem, Stoke-on-Trent on 23 September 1930.
-He was apparently named after the local featherweight boxer Roy Berrisford, after his father returned home from witnessing a Berrisford victory to find his wife had given birth in his absence.
+He was named after the local featherweight boxer Roy Berrisford after his father returned home from witnessing a Berrisford victory to find his wife had given birth in his absence.
 The family later moved to Trent Vale, where a young Sproson played football for the Trent Vale Lifeboys, winning the Sentinel Shield with a 5–0 win over Port Vale.

 Sproson played for Stoke City at an amateur level for twelve months in the late 1940s.
 He was courted by teams such as Aston Villa, West Ham United and Bolton Wanderers.
 His father wished him to follow in his footsteps and sign for Stoke City.
-The Stoke manager Bob McGrory promised him a contract after Sproson finished his National service, but after brother Jess introduced him to Port Vale manager Gordon Hodgson, he signed with the Vale for £3 a week while he served his National service.
-In July 1949 Sproson's time with the Royal Air Force had finished and he signed with Port Vale as a professional.
-However he had to wait until 11 November 1950 for his debut, in a 1–1 draw with Gillingham at Priestfield.
+The Stoke manager Bob McGrory promised him a contract after Sproson finished his National service.
+Still, after brother Jess introduced him to Port Vale manager Gordon Hodgson, he signed with the Vale for £3 a week while he served his National service.
+In July 1949 Sproson's time with the Royal Air Force had finished.
+He signed with Port Vale as a professional.
+However, he had to wait until 11 November 1950 for his debut, in a 1–1 draw with Gillingham at Priestfield.
 He started the last five games of the season after sharing the No. 6 jersey with Jimmy Todd and Bill McGarry.

-Hodgson's death in June 1951 did not keep Sproson out of the first eleven and he played most games under new manager Ivor Powell.
+Hodgson's death in June 1951 did not keep Sproson out of the first XI, and he played most games under new manager Ivor Powell.
 His first goal came on 22 September in a 2–2 draw at home with Torquay United.
-However following the appointment of Freddie Steele in December 1951, Sproson was dropped in favour of the experienced Stan Palk.
-Sproson won his place back in March 1952 and held on to his shirt for many years.
+However, following the appointment of Freddie Steele in December 1951, Sproson was dropped in favour of the experienced Stan Palk.
+Sproson won his place in March 1952 and held on to his shirt for many years.
 Steele worked to develop the famous 'Iron Curtain' defence, as the Vale defence conceded just 35 times in 46 games in 1952–53.
 Only Second Division Huddersfield Town conceded fewer, though Vale still finished one point behind Oldham Athletic.

 The 1953–54 season would live on Vale folk-lore.
-Sproson was one of the men that made it happen, playing in 53 games.
+Sproson was one of the men who made it happen, playing in 53 games.
 The club stormed to the Third Division North championship with just 21 goals conceded in 46 games (a Football League record).
 Sproson helped keeper Ray King keep thirty clean sheets in the league (again a record).
 He also played in Vale's FA Cup semi-final defeat to West Bromwich Albion.

 He had little trouble adapting to life in the Second Division the following season.
-He made 45 appearances in 1954–55 and 44 appearances in 1955–56.
+He made 45 appearances in 1954–55 and 44 in 1955–56.
 However, in 1956–57 the club struggled and suffered relegation – the 'Iron Curtain' was a thing of the past as they leaked 101 goals in the league.